LucaPontellini/Homepage/Computer_science/New_Python_exercises/Exercises_with_MarmaidJS/Pontellini_032.md

         +author: str
         +text: str
         +date_of_publication: datetime
+        +lease: str
     }

+    Platform --> "1..*" Profile : can handle
+    Platform --> "1..*" Video : can handle
+    Platform --> "1..*" Subscription : can handle
+    Platform --> "1..*" Comment : can handle
     Profile --> "1..*" Playlist : can create
     Profile --> "1..*" Subscription : can have
     Profile --> "1..*" Comment : can leave